DataStax-Academy/zdm-scenario-katapod/step3.md

 ![Phase 1b](images/p1b.png)

-### _🎯 Goal: having the automation create and start the `zdm-ansible-container`, in which you will then launch the Ansible playbook that provisions and starts the ZDM proxy._
+#### _🎯 Goal: having the automation create and start the `zdm-ansible-container`, in which you will then launch the Ansible playbook that provisions and starts the ZDM proxy._

-Time to download and run `zdm-util`, which creates the Ansible container which will then deploy the ZDM proxies.
+It's time to download and run `zdm-util`, which creates the Ansible container that, in turn, will deploy the ZDM proxies.
 Download and extract the utility:

 ```bash
 ### host